AviaCounterHelix/Path-finding/README.md

 We have a spline with 5 control points:
 <img width="1529" height="666" alt="image" src="https://github.com/user-attachments/assets/68d2d153-422b-4d56-b2e1-6f0ada0e3d66" />

-Point number 6 is the end of the vector for createing of pipe crossection.
-The location of this point is randomly and close to start point to cross to this vector we create a pipe crossection.
+Point number 6 is the end of the vector for creating of pipe cross-section.
+The location of point 6 is random and close to the start point.
+The pipe cross‑section is created in a plane perpendicular to the vector between points 1 and 6.

-The coordinates of control points in Cartesion Coordinate System:
+The coordinates of control points in Cartesian Coordinate System:

 ______________________________________________________
 x1=-248.13; y1=-56.06; z1=0;